top of page

 • Chronic stress

-A lower biological age relative to chronological age generally indicates better resilience, lower disease risk, and healthier ageing.
-Conversely, a higher biological age may signal accelerated ageing and increased long-term health risk.
+👉 A lower biological age generally indicates better health and resilience, while a higher biological age may signal accelerated ageing and increased health risks.

 Why Biological Age Testing Matters